scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/delete_bucket.rst

 .. note::

   Before a bucket can be deleted, all objects must be deleted from the bucket and all ongoing multipart uploads must be aborted.
-In versioned buckets, this operation can be difficult.
-You may need to use the scripts described at :ref:`Deleting Versioned Objects` to delete a bucket completely.
+See :ref:`Delete Versioned Files` to empty a bucket completely using the |product| UI.

 Requests
 --------